codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

 ## Lab environment

-To test our solution we installed an OpenShift cluster with 3 control plan and 3 worker nodes.
-We also attached 3 100GB volumes to each worker node.
+To test our solution we installed an OpenShift cluster with 3 control plane and 3 worker nodes.
+We also attached 3x 100GB volumes to each worker node.

 In the cluster we installed the `Local Storage` and `OpenShift Data Foundation` operators from `OperatorHub`.
 Please have a look into the official documentation for details.